manjaro/pacman-mirrors/docs/index.md

 However it can be of use for everyone because it takes the hazzle out of editing your pacman-mirrors configuration.

+## IMPORTANT TO REMEMBER
+It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman-mirrors -Syy*.

 * Which countries has mirrors?

     *sudo pacman-mirrors -l*

 * I want to temporary change branch to unstable, use geolocation,

     *sudo pacman-mirrors -b unstable --geoip*

 * I want to permanently change branch to unstable, use mirrors from Germany and France, use only https and http protocol in that order

     *sudo pacman-mirrors -ac Germany,France -S unstable -P https http*